If you’re looking for somewhere to go whale watching in Kauai, Hawaii then you’re in the right place.

 Did you know you can also see whales in Maui?

-The best time for whale watching in Kauai is between the months of November and April (known as whale watching season).
+The best time of year for whale watching is between the months of November and April.
+This is the official ‘whale watching season’ in Kauai.

-The first whales arrive in Kauai in late November and more arrive as the season progresses.
+The first whales tend to arrive in Kauai at the end of November and more whales arrive soon after.

 Month | Chance Of Seeing A Whale |